AdamOlsson/solar_cell_calc/README.md

 |2023|   465.3| 699.7|1084.0|1348.4|1702.7|1947.1|1702.7|1393.4|1348.4| 774.7| 450.3| 156.0 |13072.7|
 |     |    0.0|   0.0|   0.0|   0.0|   0.0|   0.0|   0.0|   0.0|   0.0|   0.0|   0.0|   0.0 |0.0|

-The table above displays the power sold from example system 1 when we apply hour solar panel power production model.
+The table above displays the power sold from example system 1 when we apply its solar panel power production model.
 Below each value is the overflow power produced by the solar panels which could not be sold due to limitations of the inverter.
 Note that year 2016 and 2020 stands out because of leap years.

-     System 2 Power Sold (Black) and Power Produced Overflow (Red) (kWh) (10kWp, 8kW Inverter)
+     System 2 Power Sold and Power Produced Overflow (kWh) (10kWp, 8kW Inverter)

 |  Year|    Jan|   Feb|   Mar|   Apr|   May|   Jun|   Jul|   Aug|   Sep|   Oct|   Nov|   Dec|   SUM|
 |------|------|------|------|------|------|------|------|------|------|------|------|------|------|